stampedethegoat/dd-docs/content/graphing/graphing_json.md

 ### Grammar

-The graph definition language is well-formed JSON and is structured in four parts:
+The graph definition language is well-formed JSON and is structured in 4 parts:

 1. Requests
 2. Events